marty-wickham/2nd-milestone-project/README.md

 ⋅⋅4.
 Click the wrong colored button.
 ⋅⋅5.
 Check for "Game over" alert and game over sound.

+* checkPlayerTurn: adding winning condition
+..1.
+Add a condition that if the playerSequence length is equal to the gameSequence length.
+..2.
+Change the prefilled array length to 5 for testing purposes.
+..3.
+Play through the 5 turns to reach the end of the game.
+..4.
+Check that the "you win!" alert message is displayed when the final correct move is made.
+..5.
+Restart the game and click "strict" mode.
+..6.
+Play through the game again, checking again for the "you win!" alert message.

 * start button: reset game
 ⋅⋅1.
 If the start button is clicked again after starting the game, it should rest the game.
 ⋅⋅2.
 Add an "if/else" condition to control the states of the game.